Tocard/documentation/docs/usage/streams/msg-ordering.md

 ---

 # Message ordering
+Streams on the Streamr Network deliver ordered messages.

 If your use case tolerates missing messages and message arriving out-of-order, you can turn off message ordering and gap filling when creating a instance of the client:

 ```ts